Schaudge/HAlign4/README.md

 ### 1. Conda Installation

 This method uses Conda to create an isolated environment and install HAlign4 with all dependencies.
+*The software in Conda has a bug, and we are working to resolve this issue.*

 ```bash
 conda create -n halign4